Modern Jovian is the official language of the High Kingdom of

 fiju beolu [fi: be@l] "beautiful son"

-ih fiju aumbrosu [i fi: hom'bro:z] "your love-smitten
+ih fiju aumbrosu [i fi: hom'bro:z] "the love-smitten

 son"